No. 11 Creighton can't overcome slow start as Jays fall to Providence

 But Providence never gave up the lead.

-Junior David Duke had the biggest shot of the night, banking in a fall-away 3-pointer with 28 seconds left to stretch the advantage to 70-65 and ice the win.
+Junior David Duke had the biggest shot of the night, banking in a fall-away 3-pointer with 28 seconds left and the shot clock running down to stretch the advantage to 70-65 and ice the win.

 Now the Jays have to regroup.
 And fast.
 They host No. 23 UConn at 11 a.m.
 Saturday.